zSnails/BetterLogging.js/README.md

 # Output
-The file will be created on the current working directory, to change this just add a folder before the name of your file, followd by a `/`
+The file will be created on the current working directory, to change this just add a folder before the name of your file, followed by a `/`
 ```js
 logger.basicConfig("DEBUG", '#{message}', 'logs/output');
 ```